mryap/gatsby-starter-foundation-2/src/content/posts/2022-12-14-ideo-design-thinking-strategy-frameworks.md

 slug: /ideo-design-thinking-strategy-frameworks
 date: 2022-12-14 00:48
-description: "Test to learn, Prototyping, making tangible, and iterating, Conduct tests, Measures: Align on what success looks like "
+description: "Test to learn, Prototyping, making tangible, and iterating, Conduct tests, Measures to align on what success looks like "
 ---
 I. Design Thinking Process